115-117 Hoxton Street,

 Owned and operated from the beginning by Samuel Lane and his wife Sarah Haycroft Lane, Pantomimes were very popular, and ran each year from Christmas until Easter.
 At Easter 1903, it was taken over by Thomas Barrasford, who owned many music halls and variety theatres around the country, however he soon passed it over to the MacNaghten Vaudeville Circuit, and by 1908 ‘Penny Picture Matinees’ were being held.

 In October 1911, a permanent projection box was built into the theatre to allow for the screening of films as part of the programme.
 From 20th October 1913 until 30th November 1914, it was used exclusively as a cinema, before returning back to live theatre use.
 From November 1923, it was taken over by the Biocolour Picture Theatres chain and became a full time cinema.
-Gaumont British Cinemas took over the Biocolour chain in March 1927, and they operated the Britannia Theatre successfully from then onwards.
+Gaumont British Theatres took over the Biocolour chain in November 1926, and they operated the Britannia Theatre successfully from then onwards.
 In 1934, Gaumont British proposed to make a film about the Britannia Music Hall, which was to star Jessie Matthews.

 Disaster struck in 1940, when the Britannia Theatre was totally destroyed by a German bomb.
 Today, the site of the theatre is marked by a plaque, donated by the Borough of Hackney, which is on the wall of the current building, a block of modern flats.